Riven-Spell/synacor/README.md

 # go-synacor

 An implementation of the synacor challenge done natively in golang.
 Could definitely be improved.
 Actual improvements to come in due time.
+Some are now present, including removing the switch and replacing it with a map of functions.

 For now, it's literally just an interpreter that uses switch statements.